jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

     }
     States
     {
-    //Ready sequence is the default sequence used when the weapon is prepared:
+    // Ready sequence is the default sequence used when the weapon is prepared:
     Ready:
         PISG A 1 A_WeaponReady; //makes the weapon ready for firing (will react to pressing Fire button) Loop;
-    //Deselect sequence is played when you're switching to another weapon:
+    // Deselect sequence is played when you're switching to another weapon:
     Deselect:
         PISG A 1 A_Lower; //lowers the weapon on the screen until it disappears, then selects another weapon Loop;
-    //Select sequence is played when you've switched to this weapon:
+    // Select sequence is played when you've switched to this weapon:
     Select:
         PISG A 1 A_Raise; //raises the weapon from below the screen, then goes to Ready Loop;
-    //Fire sequence is played when you press Fire while A_WeaponReady() was called:
+    // Fire sequence is played when you press Fire while A_WeaponReady() was called:
     Fire:
         PISG A 4;
         PISG B 6 A_FirePistol; //default Doom pistol attack PISG C 4;
         PISG B 5 A_ReFire; //loops the sequence if the player was holding down Fire button Goto Ready; //otherwise goes back to ready
-    //Flash sequence draws a muzzle flash on a separate layer, on top of the main weapon sprite:
+    // Flash sequence draws a muzzle flash on a separate layer, on top of the main weapon sprite:
     Flash:
         PISF A 7 Bright A_Light1; //illuminates the whole level Goto LightDone;
-    //Spawn sequence is used when the weapon is spawned in the world:
+    // Spawn sequence is used when the weapon is spawned in the world:
      Spawn:
         PIST A -1;
         Stop;